Frequently asked questions

 Contributions over the concessional and non-concessional caps will be taxed at the marginal tax rate.
 Your employer productivity contributions are classed as concessional contributions for tax purposes.
 Your member contributions are classed as non-concessional contributions for tax purposes.

-* Members over 70 will be subject to the work test
+* Members aged 65 and over will be subject to the work test

 Can I transfer/roll money from another superannuation fund into PSS?